 Biology programs attract the highest number of female students compared to other sciences.
 According to MIT News, "half of all biology graduate students are women, and 40 percent of biology postdocs are female."
 Yet, "those numbers drop dramatically among faculty members: Nationwide, only 36 percent of assistant professors and 18 percent of full professors are women" because female research and assistants are underrepresented in "the labs of the highest-achieving male biology professors," actively blocking women from achieving higher paid positions and recognition for their work.

-Biology majors interested in learning about the issues facing marginalized populations in their own field and how biologist-activists are challenging the status quo across the globe should consider a minor in Women and Gender Studies.
+Biology majors interested in learning about the issues facing marginalized populations in their own field and how biologist-activists are challenging the status quo across the globe should consider a minor in Women's, Gender, and Sexuality Studies.

 Read about the study revealing the gender gap in labs across the nation and the reason it is happening.